RedHatInsights/bonfire/README.md

 # Bonfire

-A script to fetch deployment templates from app-interface for the purpose of smoke tests.
+Used to deploy ephemeral environments for cloud.redhat.com applications